Lesterpaintstheworld/terminal-velocity/deduplication_findings.md

 # Deduplication Findings

-## Proposed Actions for Deduplication Process
+## Objective
+### Step 1: Initial Content Scan

-1. **Identify Duplicate Content**: Initiate a scan of the narrative files to detect semantically similar content and partial overlaps.
-This will involve analyzing file structures and assessing thematic relevance.
+- Conduct a comprehensive scan of all narrative files to identify content duplications.
+This involves analyzing the text for similar or identical passages that could be consolidated.

-2. **Document Findings**: Compile a report detailing the identified duplicates, including specific instances of similar content and any partial overlaps.
-This documentation will serve as a reference for the next steps in merging.
+### Step 2: Document Findings
+- Document the identified duplications and their contexts to prepare for the next phase of consolidation.
+This will ensure that we have a clear reference point for the content that needs to be merged.

+### Step 3: Prepare for Consolidation
-3. **Prepare for Consolidation**: Based on the findings, outline a strategy for merging the identified duplicates, ensuring that context and meaning are preserved.
-This will include planning for pre-consolidation checks to validate the relevance of the content before any merging occurs.
+- Plan the safe consolidation strategy for the identified duplicates, ensuring that we have a method to preserve context and meaning during the merging process.
+This step will involve outlining how to approach the merging to maintain narrative coherence and technical accuracy.

 These actions will set the groundwork for effective deduplication while ensuring that narrative integrity is maintained.